 B&B Keizers Canal

-Every morning in Amsterdam began with a lovely breakfast prepared by Paulo, owner of the B&B my friends and I rented for the week.
-Our wonderful host plied us with assorted cheeses and cured meats, sliced cucumbers and tomatoes, fresh fruit and orange juice, and eggs cooked any way we liked them.
+My days in Amsterdam began with a lovely breakfast prepared by Paulo, the wonderful host of our B&B. He provided us with assorted cheeses and cured meats, sliced cucumbers and tomatoes, fresh fruit and orange juice, and eggs cooked however we wanted.
 While we ate, Paulo provided helpful advice about our day’s agenda and kept our coffee cups full.
-The B&B’s two basement rooms were surprisingly large and bright, and the townhouse’s central location makes it a great base for sightseeing.
-Since my friends and I rented both rooms, it was like we had our own private house for the week.

 […] for many of the reasons I love Paris: stunning architecture, a wealth of art, and an unpretentious food scene.
 Both cities are easy to explore on foot, or by public transport when you get tired.
 And both have […]